View, upload, and manage apps

 The Agent apps must be re-signed with a development certificate of an Apple Developer Account, and a development provisioning profile belonging to the same account.
 These provide the identity of the developer, and the list of devices on which distribution of the app is allowed.
 For more details, see Re-sign the Agent apps.

 Admin users can see the status of these apps by clicking the icon on an Agent app card.
 They can also automatically sign an Agent app from the app card (if the packaging service has been set up) by clicking the icon, or download the app for manual signing.

 To sign the Agent apps with a different provisioning profile, for example if new devices were added to the provisioning profile, click .
 The Agent apps will be signed with the selected provisioning profile.
 Note that the automatic packaging service must be set up to use this option.
-If automatic packaging is not configured, you can download the apps, manually sign them with the new provisioning profile, and then re-upload them to UFT Mobile.
+If automatic packaging is not configured, download the apps, manually sign them with the new provisioning profile, and then re-upload them to UFT Mobile.

 To distribute the signed Agent apps to connectors, navigate to DEVICE LAB > CONNECTORS, select the required connectors in the grid, and click Distribute Agents .
 After the updated Agent apps have been distributed to connectors, select the relevant connectors from the grid and click Reconnect Devices.

 For more information , see View and manage connectors .
 Note that even if an earlier upload of an Agent app is selected in the app card, the latest upload is always used for distribution to connectors.

 Several built-in apps are provided with your installation: